Deterministic complexity analysis of Hermitian eigenproblems: Introduction

+In Section \ref{section:hermitian_eigenvalues} we will also use as a subroutine an algorithm from \cite{bini1991parallel,bini1998computing}, which was originally analyzed in Boolean RAM model.
+We describe in detail how to use it in the corresponding section.

-\paragraph*{Arithmetic and boolean complexity.} Given a model of computation, the \textit{arithmetic complexity} of an algorithm is quantified in terms of the operations executed.
-For finite-precision models, a more realistic notion is the \textit{boolean} (or \textit{bit}) \textit{complexity}, which counts the number of boolean operations.
+\paragraph*{Arithmetic and boolean complexity} Given a model of computation, the \textit{arithmetic complexity} of an algorithm is quantified in terms of the arithmetic operations executed.
+The \textit{boolean} (or \textit{bit}) \textit{complexity}, accounts for the total number of boolean operations (i.e. boolean gates with maximum fan-in two).